Beyond coincidence: using all the data in Hong-Ou-Mandel interferometry: Probability analysis

 Closer inspection shows that only at perfect visibility, $\alpha=1$, do the photons become wholly indistinguishable at $\delta=0$.
 The full derivation for these two expressions is detailed in Appendix~\ref{POVMs}.

 By integrating over all $\tau$ we obtain the total coincidence and bunching rates, independent of the photons' arrival times, as usually seen in \ac{HOM} analyses~\cite{Branczyk-2017}:

 We now introduce the binning that captures the finite time resolution of detectors into our analysis.
-Returning to Eqs.~\eqref{PA_eqn24} and~\eqref{PA_eqn36}, which are valid for perfect timing, we collect all events that occur within the temporal width a bin $T$ into the same indexed bin.
+Returning to Eqs.~\eqref{PA_eqn24} and~\eqref{PA_eqn36}, which are valid for perfect timing, we collect all events that occur within the temporal width $T$ into the same indexed bin.
 The difference between recorded bin indices then gives coarse-grained information about the delay $\tau$ between two subsequent detection events.
-For bunching events we do not distinguish the photons and so any event with delay $\tau$ is identical to a delay of $-\tau$\footnote{Coincidence events where the first photon arrives in the first detector rather than the second [positive and negative delays given Eq.~\eqref{PA_eqn21}] are observably distinct, but as the first photon is equally likely to end up at either detector the distinction provides no additional information.}.

 Our time bins are fixed in duration and our photons are equally likely to arrive at any point within the bin.
 For time bin width $T$, and $nT<\tau<(n+1)T$, the total probability of the two photons arriving $n$ bins apart is $[(n+1)T-\tau]/T$, and probability of them arriving $n+1$ bins apart is $(\tau-nT)/T$.
 We can then write the probability of a coincidence separated by $n$ time bins, $P_{\mathrm{c},n}$, as